cipherboy/COMS-327/README.md

-# Project 1.02
+# Project 1.03

     u: Alexander Scheel
     e: <scheel@iastate.edu>
     l: BSD: 2-clause

-The goal of this project is to save and reload a dungeon for a Rogue-Like Game.
+The goal of this project is to add path-finding monsters.

 To compile and run:
     autoconf && ./configure && make all